An Autonomous Developer on Your Machine in Two Minutes

 bundle exec rake mcptask_runner:manual:onceBest for first run, debugging, and one-off work.

-Work the day autonomously
+Work the day manually

 What Just Happened After Install